oda-hub/deprecated-renku-aqs/analysis-motivation.md

 We want to do something similar - but for scientific processes.

 Since we are parsing reported data and papers and generating new ones, we aim to produce a synthetic sequence of workflow executions:
-**build the story of research community reaction to astrophysical events: synthesise part of the scientific process**
+**build the story of research community reaction to astrophysical events.**